Question: How to tell if your egg was fertilized? What are the symptoms and signs of early implantation?

 2. Increased basal temperature

 After the release of an egg from your ovaries, your body hormones change with increased dominance of progesterone.
-This hormone causes your temperature to increases slightly than normal.
+This hormone causes your temperature to increase slightly above normal.

 This can be detected if you’ve consistently monitored and recorded your basal temperature daily.

-When ovulation occurs, women will feel a sharp pain either on the right or left side of the abdomen.
-This pain usually subsides in a few hours (Only 20 percent of women experience ovulation pain, so if you don’t, it doesn’t mean something is wrong).
+When ovulation occurs, some women will feel a sharp pain either on the right or left side of the abdomen.
+This pain usually subsides in a few hours (Only about 1 in 5 women experience ovulation pain, so if you don’t, it doesn’t mean something is wrong).

 Other signs of ovulation are feeling weak and tired, nausea, vomiting, abdominal distension and bloating.